-Bill didn’t trust people since he himself had been hurt many times, but he always ended up forgiving them but never told them that he was hurt by them.
-I loved him very much and will until I too only exist in Jehovah’s memory.
+Bill didn’t trust people since he had been hurt many times, but he always ended up forgiving them but never told them that he was hurt by them.
+I loved him very much and will until I too only exist in the dust.
 You’d think that there would be no more to say after a person dies, but that is when the thoughts of him and the pain of losing him are still raw.
 Everyone feels that way when they lose someone.
 I try to remember only the good things, but the sad things intrude into those good things.

 One of the sad things I remember is that the more weight he lost, the more his bulging discs hurt him.
 He hurt so much that even the morphine didn’t touch it.
 Then I try to ease that pain with the thought of how I cared for him at home for as long as I could.
 He was taken away from me and placed in the nursing home when the social worker told me I couldn’t take him home.
 She said that it takes two people around the clock to care for him at that stage and I couldn’t even take care of him now.

-Oh, I did cry some, but had much work to do.
+Oh, I did cry some but had much work to do.
 It’s strange, and I believe that it’s true for everyone.
 You don’t begin to truly let the death of a person feel real.
 So far everything has been surreal.
 That is until everyone has left.
 Then the loss of that person begins to sink in.
 I feel it sometimes, but not all at once.

 Well dear readers in closing, when I think of the comments and emails I got from readers who also were glad that I wrote what I was going through so they would know what to expect when their father or mother got to those stages.

 Look for the series on my own life.
 I’m not sure that I have a title yet or that I’ll even write one.
 I began as an ugly caterpillar and turned into a beautiful butterfly.
 When I learned to fly a remarkable thing happened.